 The eponymous fighters of Shikabane Hime.
 They can't pass away peacefully due to their lingering hatred toward something (usually the person who killed them), making them Revenants; but it takes the Monks' esoteric magic (relatively-benign voodoo) to prevent them from degenerating into standard zombies.
 They will degenerate into standard zombies regardless, it's an Awful Truth.
 Their enemies are standard zombies.

 Kingdom Of Zombie: It's a very standard approach to the zombies themselves, but the story takes place in a medieval setting where zombies are a widespread problem, but life continues as most people live in walled-off cities.
 The main protagonist wants to join in a Zombie Expedition to help clear out some zombies and make the world safer, and even possibly track down the source of the problem.
-Of course not only is there a Corrupt Church that is not above getting the zombies to slaughter entire cities if it means gaining more control, as well as extremists who enjoy setting the zombies on people, The Hero has an incredibly skilled Super-Powered Evil Side that comes out whenever he's in danger of being devoured.

 Kikyo from InuYasha was created from her ashes and grave soil and powered by the souls of the dead.
 Revenant, artificial, and voodoo minus the control.

-The zombified heroes from Marvel Zombies are a mix between flesh-eating and revenant (at least intellect-wise); it's not known if they are plague-bearing as well, because the fourth series revealed that the chain of events that led to their state was, in the first place, caused by a recursive loop in which the "original" remaining Marvel Zombies ended up in another universe (one that was parallel to Civil War in the lead up to World War Hulk) and infected their version of the Sentry - who, in turn, went on to spread the infection to their home universe.
+The zombified heroes from Marvel Zombies are a mix between flesh-eating and revenant (at least intellect-wise); it's not known if they are plague-bearing as well, because the fourth series revealed that the chain of events that led to their state was, in the first place, caused by a Stable Time Loop in which the "original" remaining Marvel Zombies ended up in another universe (one that was parallel to Civil War in the lead up to World War Hulk) and infected their version of the Sentry - who, in turn, went on to spread the infection to their home universe.

 Of course they're plague-bearing, many heroes were infected through bite.